aiven/devportal/docs/platform/concepts/byoa.rst

 Who is eligible for BYOA?
 -------------------------

 The BYOA setup always requires custom work, and not all cloud providers support it yet.
-Therefore Aiven has set two prerequisites for customers to be eligible:
+Therefore Aiven has set three prerequisites for customers to be eligible:

 - Customers must use Amazon Web Services (AWS), Google Cloud Platform (GCP) or Microsoft Azure* accounts (BYOA is not available for others)
 - The customer's total monthly spend is greater than $5,000